bomonike/bomonike.github.io/aws-kiro.md

    Credits are metered to the second decimal point, so the least number of credits a task can consume is 0.01 credits.

+   PROTIP: Changes within models can result in different output generated.
+That's why outputs should be stored in GitHub, which provides a way to "time travel" back to the state of all files at the point of each git commit and make comparisons.

    <a name="InstallIDE"></a>